-27. New Zealand encouraged Norway to move to full implementation of the CRPD, particularly regarding the use of coercion in mental health care and noted the Government's desire to reduce such use of coercion in that particular circumstance.
+27. New Zealand encouraged Norway to move to full implementation of CRPD, particularly regarding the use of coercion in mental health care, and noted the Government's desire to reduce the use of coercion in that context.

-28. Nicaragua noted that the growing number of women victims of trafficking and the prevalence of violence against women in Norway remained a concern.
-It encouraged the country to continue its leadership role in the Council and promoting dialogue and cooperation between countries.
+28. Nicaragua noted the growing number of women victims of trafficking and the prevalence of violence against women in Norway.
+It encouraged Norway to continue its leadership role in the Human Rights Council and to promote dialogue and cooperation between countries.

-29. Niger noted new legislation enacted to combat discrimination, especially on grounds of ethnicity, religion and disability, and measures adopted to respect and promote the rights of indigenous peoples, minorities, refugees and asylum-seekers.
+29. The Niger noted the new legislation enacted to combat discrimination, especially on the grounds of ethnicity, religion and disability, and the measures adopted to promote the rights of indigenous peoples, minorities, refugees and asylum seekers.

-30. Nigeria invited Norway to accede to the OP-ICESCR and urged it to continue improving conditions for migrants and to denounce racial discrimination in more practical terms.
-It also urged it to expedite the process to establish a fully-fledged NHRI.
+30. Nigeria invited Norway to accede to the Optional Protocol to the International Covenant on Economic, Social and Cultural Rights (OP-ICESCR) and urged it to continue improving conditions for migrants, denounce racial discrimination in more practical terms and expedite the process of establishing a fully-fledged national human rights institution.

-31. Pakistan was encouraged by efforts made by Norway to implement the recommendations from the first UPR cycle and steps taken over the past four years to protect and promote human rights in the country.
+31. Pakistan was encouraged by efforts made by Norway to implement the recommendations from the first UPR cycle and steps taken over the previous four years to protect and promote human rights in the country.

-32. Paraguay highlighted advances in human rights in Norway, but expressed concern that between 20 and 30 per cent of murders committed in Norway during the past decade were within couples.
+32. Paraguay highlighted progress in terms of respect for human rights in Norway, but expressed concern that in 20 to 30 per cent of murders committed in the previous decade, the victim and perpetrator had been a couple.

-33. The Philippines believed that Norway had much to share in best practices for protecting and promoting human rights, but regretted that it had still not acceded to the ICRMW, despite its steadfast advocacy for equality and non-discrimination.
+33. The Philippines believed that Norway had much to share in terms of best practice on protecting and promoting human rights, but regretted that it had still not acceded to the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (ICRMW), despite its steadfast advocacy for equality and non-discrimination.

-34. The Norwegian delegation, in response to questions concerning the situation of the Roma, stated that improving the situation of the Roma was a priority for the Government.
-Norway was supporting measures for social inclusion of the Roma through 80 programmes in 10 European countries.
+34. The Norwegian delegation, in response to questions concerning the situation of the Roma, said that improving their situation was a priority for the Government.
+Norway was supporting measures for the social inclusion of the Roma through 80 programmes in 10 European countries.

-35. A grant scheme has been established to provide humanitarian assistance to foreign beggars.
-Migrant Roma have not been targets of serious hate crime.
+35. A grant scheme had been established to provide humanitarian assistance to foreign beggars.
+Migrant Roma had not been targets of serious hate crime.

-36. In response to a question from Mexico on consultations between the Central Government and the Sami Parliament, the delegation informed that those consultations are to be undertaken in good faith, with the objective of achieving agreement.
-The consultation mechanism ensures that decision-makers are well acquainted with the views of the Sami Parliament.
+36. In response to a question from Mexico, the delegation said that the consultations between the central Government and the Sami Parliament would to be undertaken in good faith with the objective of achieving agreement.
+The consultation mechanism ensured that decision makers were well acquainted with the views of the Sami Parliament.

-37. In response to a question by Mexico on how the indigenous people participate in decisions with regard to the use of land and natural resources, the delegation referred to the Finnmark Act which established the Finnmark Estate.
-This independent entity owned all the land in Finnmark county that previously belonged to the State.
-The Sami Parliament appoints half of the Finnmark Estate board members.
+37. In response to a question from Mexico on how indigenous people participate in decisions on the use of land and natural resources, the delegation referred to the Finnmark Act, which had established the Finnmark Estate, an independent entity that owned all the land in Finnmark county that had previously belonged to the State.
+The Sami Parliament appointed half of the Finnmark Estate board members.

-38. In response to a question from Germany regarding indigenous peoples and mining activities, the delegation emphasized that the mineral industry plays an important role in securing jobs and development in rural areas.
-Norwegian legislation has a number of provisions that safeguard Sami interests in this context.
+38. In response to a question from Germany regarding indigenous peoples and mining activities, the delegation emphasized that the mineral industry played an important role in securing jobs and development in rural areas.
+Norwegian legislation included a number of provisions that safeguarded Sami interests in that context.

-39. In response to a question from the Netherlands, concerning the legal definition of rape, the delegation emphasized that rape is a serious and totally unacceptable crime.
-In the Penal Code rape is defined by listing factors that negate consent.
-The Government's ambition was to reduce the number of rapes, to assist victims in the best possible way, and to improve the way rape cases were handled in the criminal justice system.
+39. In response to a question from the Netherlands, the delegation emphasized that rape was a serious and totally unacceptable crime.
+In the Penal Code, rape was defined by listing factors that negate consent.
+The Government's ambition was to reduce the incidence of rape, assist victims in the best way possible and improve the way rape cases were handled in the criminal justice system.